Team-03-Project-2/JobTrek/README.md

 The team made the decision to freeze features on SATURDAY morning and only perform bug fixes for the rest of the project work time, as the app already meets MVP.

-Drag and drop a job from column to column would have been nice to have.
+Drag and drop a job from column to column works intermittently and needs to be debugged.

 "Automatic tasks" and "automatic contactlog" were never implemented.
 For example, when a job changes from "applied" to "responded" it should automatically generate corresponding entries in contactlog such as "Received email from X indicating interest, will follow up to set interview time", and a matching entry in task "Reminder to followup for interview".
 That was left on the wishlist.

 The dashboard is also missing a lot of convenience features such as highlighting overdue items in red, or highlighting "almost there" items in yellow.

-Many of the data entry modal dialog boxes can also use a bit more user-friendly features like drop-doown menus.
+Many of the data entry modal dialog boxes can also use a bit more user-friendly features like drop-doown lists.
 Also the fields are only minimally validated, when all of them should have full jQueryValidation incorporated.

 ## Pie in Sky Stretch Goals